Showing posts with label Slavery. Show all posts

 The Imposters receive a plea for help.
 Lady Alethia Barremore's former Indian nanny has disappeared.
 Worse, an acquaintance who had information has gone missing.
 Then, someone attacks Alethia just following her meeting with Yates, leaving her to die.

-Yes, the Imposters have a case before them.
-A case that has potentially far-reaching consequences and paints some of the nobility in a less-than-stellar light.
-When Lavinia stumbles upon the long-kept secret of her dear fthough she offers to help as Marigold and Gemma's participation is limited.
+Yes, the Imposters have a case before them—a case that has potentially far-reaching consequences and paints some of the nobility in a less-than-stellar light.
+When Lavinia stumbles upon her dear friends' long-kept secret, though, she offers to help as Marigold and Gemma's participation is limited.

 This is the final book in The Imposters series and, in my opinion, the best.
 It was interesting how the past had to be confronted in this book.
 For several of the characters it was distorting their perceptions of themselves and keeping them from the futures they were being offered.
 I think my favorite part was when some of my favorite characters from the author's previous series made an appearance.
 This was overall a good book that touched on some serious concerns.
 I think this book reads better when read in series order, though you could read and enjoy it as a standalone title.